grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. Variable `usersAreEqual` is both not declared and it does not hold the comparison result.
 1. If this is our first Statement, we might not even have the `User` class defined at all.

 The compiler created a kind of a small TODO list for us, which is nice.
-Note that while we don't have compiling code, filling the gaps to make it compile boils down to making a few trivial declarations and assignments:
+Note that while we don't have a compiling piece of code, filling the gaps to make it compile boils down to making a few trivial declarations and assignments:

 1. `anyName` can be defined as: